 Permits that require IAP

 - Permit renewals - Operators renewing permits that require IAP must apply for their permit through the NHVR.
-If you need to renew your Intelligent Access Condition (IAC), you will need to renew through the relevant state or territory road transport authority.
-To ensure a seamless transition, it is recommended that you apply for for the renewal permit as early as possible (up to 6 weeks).
+If you need to renew your Intelligent Access Condition (IAC), you will need to renew through the relevant state or territory road transport authority for IAP in Queensland or New South Wales, or through the NHVR for IAP in Victoria.
+To ensure a seamless transition, it is recommended that you apply for the renewal permit as early as possible (up to 6 weeks).

 - New permits/vehicles requiring IAP operating under an existing scheme - When IAP is imposed as a condition of access, if the NHVR is aware that the policy is to apply IAP it will notify you that IAP is required.
-If you wish to continue with your permit application, you will be responsible for enrolling through the relevant state or territory road transport authority.
+If you wish to continue with your permit application, you will be responsible for enrolling through the relevant state or territory road transport authority for IAP in Queensland or New South Wales, or through the NHVR for IAP in Victoria.
 You will also be responsible for contacting a certified IAP service provider and organising installation of certified tracking system.

 - New permit/new scheme requiring IAP - If a road manager receives an application for a new vehicle and imposes IAP as a condition, the NHVR will notify you of this condition.
 You can then choose if you wish to proceed with the application.
-If so, you will need to contact the relevant IAP team within the relevant state or territory road transport authority and follow the same process as new vehicles requiring IAP operating under an existing scheme.
+If so, you will need to contact the relevant IAP team within the relevant state or territory road transport authority for IAP in Queensland or New South Wales, or through the NHVR for IAP in Victoria, and follow the same process as new vehicles requiring IAP operating under an existing scheme.

-- Cancelling IAP enrolment - If you choose to stop participation in IAP, you will need to contact the IAP team in the relevant state or territory road transport authority.
+- Cancelling IAP enrolment - If you choose to stop participation in IAP, you will need to contact the IAP team in the relevant state or territory road transport authority for IAP in Queensland or New South Wales, or through the NHVR for IAP in Victoria.
 You will also need to cancel any permits that require IAP as a condition.
 It is an offence to operate a vehicle that cannot comply with a condition of the permit.

 IAP service providers